Roboy/roboy_dialog/README.md

 ## How to run it

 The repository contains a project that can be readily imported into Eclipse.
-Best use the EGit Eclipse Plugin to check it out.
+Best use the Git Eclipse Plugin to check it out.
 The code can be executed by running de.roboy.dialog.DialogSystem.

 ### Requirements